Genesee Community College

 Genesee Community College (GCC) is a public community college with its main campus in Batavia, New York.
-It has campus centers in Albion, Medina, Warsaw, Dansville, Arcade, Lima (previously Lakeville), New York.
-Thus, the college covers areas not only inside of Genesee County but also in Orleans County, Livingston County and Wyoming County.
+It has campus centers in Medina, Warsaw, Dansville, and Arcade, New York.
+The college serves areas not only inside of Genesee County but also in Livingston County, Orleans County, and Wyoming County, or the GLOW region.
 This two-year college also offers housing facilities to out-of-area students, although the school is attended primarily by commuters.
 Additionally, GCC offers some degree and certificate programs online.

 History

 Genesee Community College was founded in 1966 as part of the State University of New York system.
 On September 27, 1967, Genesee Community College officially opened classes to full and part-time students.
 In January 1972, Genesee Community College relocated to its current permanent address on One College Road in the town of Batavia.

 In 1991, GCC would see expansion with the addition of the Stuart Steiner Theatre, which houses a theater and stage, as well as expanded classrooms for the various arts programs.
 In 2000, the Conable Technology Building was added to the main campus facilities, a two-story 42000 sqft annex that is the center for most of GCC's technological programs and apparatus.
 In January 2006, GCC expanded again, adding the Wolcott J. Humphrey III Student Union, a central location for student affairs and organizations.